Carbon Reduction Plans

 Complete and publish on your website a Carbon Reduction Plan in line with the format set out in the CRP template published by the government here.

-You'll need to provide a carbon footprint measured according to the GHG Protocol standards, to confirm your commitment to achieving net zero, set targets to reduce emissions, and describe initiatives to achieve these targets, all with management sign off.
+You'll need to provide a carbon footprint measured according to the GHG Protocol standards, to confirm your commitment to achieving Net Zero, set targets to reduce emissions, and describe initiatives to achieve these targets, all with management sign off.

 When should PPN 06 21 be applied?